 Sluggish Spurs Stung by Hornets in Season-Opening Loss

 The San Antonio Spurs opened up the 2022-23 season against the LaMelo Ball-less Charlotte Hornets Wednesday night at the AT&T Center.
-Sporting some slick 50th anniversary jerseys, the Spurs began a rebuilding year by honoring the past, as San Antonio legend was recognized for his Hall of Fame induction at halftime.
+Sporting some slick 50th anniversary jerseys, the Spurs began a rebuilding year by honoring the past, as San Antonio legend Manu Ginobili was recognized for his Hall of Fame induction at halftime.

-But despite a furious comeback in the third quarter, it was poor shooting and an overall lack of offensive consistency that plagued the Spurs in a 129-102 season-opening blowout loss at home.
+But these Spurs hardly looked like the championship-winning teams of the past.
+Despite a furious comeback in the third quarter, it was poor shooting and an overall lack of offensive consistency that plagued the Spurs in a 129-102 season-opening blowout loss at home.
 San Antonio shot an abysmal 7-34 from 3-point range and committed 15 turnovers.

 Charlotte was led by guard Terry Rozier with 24 points, six rebounds, and six assists.
 Keldon Johnson posted a double-double in the season opener, leading the Spurs with 20 points and 11 rebounds on 3-7 shooting from deep.